 Through hyper-personalized communications, we drive patients to portal usage and adoption, so you don’t have to invest excess time and resources in direct intervention techniques.
 We help your patients make the right decisions for themselves and their specific health journey.

 We know hyper-personalization works, but don’t take our word for it.
-We’re hosting a webinar, featuring Forrester Research analyst Arielle Trzcinski on “Patient Engagement’s Missing Ingredient: Hyper-Personalization.”
+Check out our recent webinar, featuring Forrester Research analyst Arielle Trzcinski on “Patient Engagement’s Missing Ingredient: Hyper-Personalization.”

-Arielle will discuss research and insights around patient engagement, and Lirio’s Senior Director of Behavioral Design Greg Stielstra will share how hyper-personalization can make a dramatic difference in patient portal enrollment and other patient engagement initiatives.
+Arielle discusses research and insights around patient engagement, and Lirio’s Senior Director of Behavioral Design Greg Stielstra shares how hyper-personalization can make a dramatic difference in patient portal enrollment and other patient engagement initiatives.

-Register today to hear what they have to say.
+Watch the presentation to find out what they have to say.

 Other readers viewed: